horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 There are websites like [WalletScrutiny.com](https://walletscrutiny.com) which exist to ensure wallets published on Google Play in fact use the same code as the code publicly shared with the community.

-Any good non-custodial wallet app generally engineered in accordance with the publicly documented security guidelines and standards.
+Any good non-custodial wallet app should be engineered in accordance with the publicly documented security guidelines and wallet standards.

 ## 4. One Key, Many Coins